FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 ## Summary

 I think before we get started on anything, we need to address the elephant in the room.
-Your computer specs will determine your ability to VTube and stream in general.
+While you can technically stream on your phone, laptop, or potato PC, your computer specs will determine your ability to VTube in general and what you can stream.
+As games continue to require beefier hardware to run year after year, your computer's minimum requirements become more and more of a bottleneck for what your can feasibly stream.

 This section will go over what I would consider the minimum requirements for streaming, how to find out if you meet these requirements, and what you can do if you don't meet these requirements.